timdeschryver/timdeschryver.dev/content/blog/how-to-test-your-csharp-web-api/index.md

 ---
 title: How to test your C# Web API
 slug: how-to-test-your-csharp-web-api
-description: ... or how to use functional testing to have confidence in the code you ship.
+description: How to use functional testing to have confidence in the code you ship.
 author: Tim Deschryver
 date: 2020-03-23
 tags: csharp, dotnet, testing, xunit